xueranm/KuberneteCertificates/KCNA-Preparation.md

    1. [Kube-apiserver](#kubernetes-api-kube-apiserver-restful-inerface-over-https): where user access the cluster and other components interact with
    2. etcd: a database that holds the state of the cluster, a standalone project
    3. [kube-scheduler](KCNA-Preparation.md#scheduling-kube-scheduler): Based on different properties like CPU and memory, it chooses new worker node to fit new workload
-   4. kube-controller-manager: container different non-terminating control loops (like control flow within lifecycle?) that manager the state of the cluster
+   4. kube-controller-manager: container different non-terminating control loops (like control flow within lifecycle?) that watch and manage the state of the cluster, make or request changes where needed.
+Try to move the current cluster state closer to the desired state.
    5. cloud-controller-manager (optional): interact with the API of cloud providers to create external resources like load balancers, storage or security groups (for ex, aws resources)